zeroshell09/Pyjama/README.md

 # Pyjama
 The point of this project is to experiment both linear and polynomial interpolation. we want to reconstruct missing data from a subset data.

+The whole project will be deployed as an azure machine learning solution using following component:

+ - Azure IOt Hub to push data from Virtual sensors into the pipeline
+ - Azure Time Series to visualize reconstructed data in real time
+ - Azure Model Management to deploy new ML model

 ![](https://github.com/zeroshell09/Pyjama/blob/master/eda/missing-data_viz.png)